Food is one of the most important elements of a backpacking trip. It fuels your body and keeps you hiking day after day.

 LEARNING THE ART OF BACKPACKING MEAL PLANNING AND PREP

-My first real hiking adventure, where I had to plan out my backpacking meals, was the Te Araroa.
+My first real hiking adventure, where I had to plan out my backpacking meals, was the Te Araroa, a thru-hike in New Zealand.
 The first section of that thru-hike pretty much made me a professional backpacking meal planner.

 I was lucky that my hike began with only brief journeys into the wilderness.
 I could carry three to four days of food at a time and learn what worked and didn’t work.
 By the time I reached the more rugged, lengthier sections of the hike, I knew what my body needed and what my stomach liked.

 The hikes between supermarkets stretched from seven to ten days but planning my backpacking meals had become relatively easy and quick.
 By the time I exited the longest section—ten days through the Richmond Ranges—I only had a few muesli bars rattling around in my otherwise empty food bag.
 I had also gifted my emergency supply to someone who hadn’t planned so well and had run out of food.
 It took me a lot of resupplies to get it right.
 So here are my tips to save you all of my mishaps while you meal plan for your next backpacking trip.